 Located in award-winning Orenco Station, Hillsboro’s most walkable neighborhood, ROWLOCK residents enjoy easy access to the MAX lightrail for easy commutes to Beaverton and Downtown Portland, great restaurants, microbreweries/bars, yoga/fitness, unique shops and a multitude of outdoor activities.

-Take full advantage of all that Orenco Station offers, including the brand-new four-acre city park that includes a restored stream, a children’s play structure, bridges, trails and a half-acre off-leash dog park for four-legged residents.
+Take full advantage of all that Orenco Station offers, including Hillsboro's brand-new four-acre city park that includes a restored stream, a children’s play structure, bridges, trails and a half-acre off-leash dog park for four-legged residents.
 Hop on the Max Blue Line for an afternoon in downtown PDX with trains stopping just across the plaza.
 Or, wander locally in Orenco Station to the Farmer’s Market, New Seasons Market or Starbucks.
 Open your front door to community events and gatherings in the Plaza.
 Or, simply sit in the sun or try to dodge the spray of the water features.

 Be inspired by the culturally rich and stunningly beautiful environment surrounding Rowlock.
 Easy access to exceptional arts and cultural activities, ethnically and socially diverse, a sense of place, a growing tech community with all the education and services anyone could want.
 One of the best climates in the world, and an environment that is lush, green, and scenically beautiful.